MakerTakala/NTNU-System_Programing/project/report.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Any thing you would like to let G.H.Hwang know

+I really like latter half semester teaching with actual operation, and see what happen in computer.
+It really help for operation with our lab server when I make junior project.
+Thanks for teacher theaching this semester.